-It is a comprehensive suite of managed services and security solutions that delivers protection and detection of malware; instant attack response and quick recovery; enhanced rate of performance and prevention of distributed denial of service (DDoS) attack for web applications servers and websites.
+It is a comprehensive suite of managed services and security solutions that delivers protection and detection of malware; instant attack response and quick recovery; enhanced rate of performance and prevention of distributed denial of service (DDoS) attacks for web applications servers and websites.

-cWatch Pro enables Malware Detection and Removal with hack repair and restoration, complete blacklist site removal, spam and website filtering, daily vulnerability detection scan, trojan detection and protection, vulnerability repair and restoration, brand reputation monitoring, traffic hijacking recovery, SEO poisoning recovery, automatic advanced threat discovery, Automated malware removal, and Command and control server comm detection while the cwatch basic version does not feature complete blacklist site removal.
+cWatch Pro enables Malware Detection and Removal with hack repair and restoration, complete blacklist site removal, spam and website filtering, daily vulnerability detection scan, trojan detection and protection, vulnerability repair and restoration, brand reputation monitoring, traffic hijacking recovery, SEO poisoning recovery, automatic advanced threat discovery, Automated malware removal, and Command and control server comm detection while the cWatch basic version does not feature complete blacklist site removal.

-cWatch Pro offers 24/7 cyber security operation center featuring dedicated CSOC analyst, expert tuning and configuration management, reverse malware and suspect engineering, threat investigation and analysis, correlations over multiple incidents, Integration with threat intelligence and alerting and incident escalations while the cWatch Basic does not provide CSOC analyst, expert tuning and configuration management, reverse malware and suspect engineering, threat investigation and analysis and Correlations over multiple incidents.
+cWatch Pro offers a 24/7 cyber security operation center featuring dedicated CSOC analyst, expert tuning and configuration management, reverse malware and suspect engineering, threat investigation and analysis, correlations over multiple incidents, Integration with threat intelligence and alerting and incident escalations while the cWatch Basic does not provide CSOC analyst, expert tuning and configuration management, reverse malware and suspect engineering, threat investigation and analysis and Correlations over multiple incidents.

-To start with, here is why you should ensure that your website is secure.
+To start with here is why you should ensure that your website is secure.

 1. Enhance customer trust